Pro1887/P6/README.md

 the project also has a authentication system designed to avoid Concurrent Accesses, Unauthorised access (wrong passwords) which checks if the credentials/status matches on the backend and then proceeds with a response thats pretty much to say i have planned many features to implement in future projects, keep them posted on a Repo :)
+(set your ip in .env file before launching)